Mohammed Suhail Chinya Salimpasha

-Mohammed Suhail Chinya Salimpasha (born Jan 20, 2001), currently founder of 1618 Finance, is an Indian malnutrition researcher and inventor from Mangalore, Karnataka.
-He is known for his award-winning research on "early diagnosis of" Protein Energy Malnutrition.
+Mohammed Suhail Chinya Salimpasha (born Jan 20, 2001) is an Indian malnutrition researcher and inventor from Mangalore, Karnataka.
+He is known for his award-winning research on early diagnosis of protein–energy malnutrition.

 Suhail developed a saliva-based colorimetric test for rapid quantification of nutrition status in children and establishing personalised nutrition plans.

 He also developed a non-invasive saliva-based colorimetric using inexpensive tools such as paper for early diagnosis of malnutrition.

 Early life

 Suhail is the son of Salim Pasha and Parveen.
-He was homeschooled and for a brief time schooled at St.Aloysius Pre-University College.
+He was homeschooled and for a brief time schooled at St. Aloysius Pre-University College.